-- How much of homework you have done in consulting relevant sources of data in your research area; - It will eliminate the gap in the literature; - It will reveal the feasibility and practicality of your research
+- How much of homework you have done in consulting relevant sources of data in your research area; - It will eliminate the gap in the literature; - It will reveal the feasibility and practicality of your research.

-At the end of this unit, you are expected to:
+By the end of this unit, you are should be able to:

-- Determine the essential elements of any research proposal in library and information science. - Write a proposal for your study area. - Highlight the practical steps in conducting feasible research studies
+- determine the essential elements of any research proposal in library and information science - write a proposal for your study area - highlight the practical steps in conducting feasible research studies.

-3.1 Introduction - background to the study
+3.1 Introduction - Background to the Study